RE:View – PredatorThe Dark Herald

 I remember when I first saw the trailer for Last Action Hero, I thought to myself that time was passing him by.
 Reagan’s America was over and the Boomers had just elected one of their own to the presidency.

 He was transitioning into comedy and doing all right with Junior and Jingle All the Way, but Batman and Robin killed that career path.
 He went back to action and failed epically with Sixth Day.
 And there is no doubt in my mind that that movie would have been a huge hit in 1989.
-It was good Arnold Eighties blast-flick and nobody wanted to see it.
+It was a good Arnold Eighties blast-flick and nobody wanted to see it.
 That was the end.
 He had one more outing in Terminator 3 in his second signature role but that one only made double its money as well.
 It was over.

 Although the idea of an old man Conan movie has once again come up over coffee cups in Hollywood.
 Old man send off movies have done all right and Arnold is more than interested.
+I hope it gets made.